No. 2 Arizona beats California 89-61 for 18th Pac-12 win

 - Tommy LloydAmerican basketball coach

-TUCSON, Ariz.
-(AP) Arizona coach Tommy Lloyd was asked earlier this week whether his team would cut down the nets for winning the Pac-12 regular-season championship after Saturday's game against California.
+TUCSON, Ariz. — Arizona coach Tommy Lloyd was asked earlier this week whether his team would cut down the nets for winning the Pac-12 regular-season championship after Saturday’s game against California.

 Only if the Wildcats won, he said.